guilherme-aroliveira/my-obsidian-vault/Computer Science/Cloud Providers/AWS/Lambda.md

 Obs: A Lambda run can only run to 15 minutes maximum.
 And any function must adhere to a 10 GB RAM limit and a 10 GB storage limit.

+When a function runs, Lambda automatically allocates a proportional amount of CPU power based of the amount of memory configured.
+If the amount of memory is increased, it's also automatically increasing the amount of CPU.

 <strong>Events Sources</strong>

 Lambda supports Push and Pull Model for invoking the function.